-The above screening assessments, and in particular the references to the cumulative impacts of the three elements of the grid connection route and the wind farms which they serve, are considered to satisfy and requirements emanating at this time from the Ó Grianna judgements [1 & 2].
+The above screening assessment, and in particular the references to the cumulative impacts of the three elements of underground cable route and the wind farms which they serve, are considered to satisfy and requirements emanating at this time from the Ó Grianna judgements [1 & 2].
 In this regard, the Board will also note the Sweetman and An Bord Pleanála judgements of February and March 2017 [Haughton J], and the comments made therein in relation to the Ó Grianna judgement.